Darryl O'Young: Sportscars

-On 6 February 2011 O'Young drove for Audi Sport Team Joest in the 2011 Bathurst 12 Hour held at the Mount Panorama Circuit in Bathurst, Australia.
+On 6 February 2011, O'Young drove for Audi Sport Team Joest in the 2011 Bathurst 12 Hour held at the Mount Panorama Circuit in Bathurst, Australia.
 Driving an Audi R8 LMS GT3, O'Young, along with Marc Basseng and Christopher Mies led home teammates Mark Eddy, Craig Lowndes and Warren Luff in a 1-2 finish.
 The winning margin only 0.7141 at the end of 12 hours or racing on the 6.213 km mountain circuit.
 It was his first of two Bathurst 12 Hour outright victories.

 On 26 February 2012, O'Young drove a Phoenix Racing Audi R8 LMS to victory in the 2012 Armor All Bathurst 12 Hour held at the Mount Panorama Circuit in Bathurst, Australia.

-Darryl O'Young took on the 24 Hours of Le Mans endurance race starting on 22 June 2013, his 2nd appearance at the event.
-He drove the no.55 INTERUSH AF Corse Ferrari 458 Italia, partnered by Italian drivers Lorenzo Case and Piergiuseppe Perazzini.
-O'Young was competing at Le Mans for the second time in his career and scored a 2nd place podium finish in the Pro-Am class.
-He finished the enduro in second place in the GTE Am class after starting from 10th on the grid.
+O'Young took on the 24 Hours of Le Mans endurance race starting on 22 June 2013, his second appearance at the event.
+He drove the No. 55 INTERUSH AF Corse Ferrari 458 Italia, partnered by Italian drivers Lorenzo Casè and Piergiuseppe Perazzini.
+O'Young was competing at Le Mans for the second time in his career and scored a second place podium finish in the Pro-Am class.
+He finished the enduro in second place in the GTE Am class after starting from tenth on the grid.
 "I am very proud to put Hong Kong on the Le Mans podium," O’Young commented.

-In 2014, Darryl O'Young and the newly merged Craft-Bamboo Racing entered the FIA World Endurance Championship with Aston Martin Racing, sharing the #99 entry with British driver Alex MacDowall and Brazilian Fernando Rees.
-The team endured a challenging season with a 3rd-place finish in Fuji their best results.
+In 2014, O'Young and the newly merged Craft-Bamboo Racing entered the FIA World Endurance Championship with Aston Martin Racing, sharing the #99 entry with British driver Alex MacDowall and Brazilian Fernando Rees.
+The team endured a challenging season with a third-place finish in Fuji their best results.
 The team also entered the 2014 24 Hours of Le Mans, but had to withdraw from the race after a practice accident by Fernando Rees and the car was beyond repair in-time for the main race.

-Darryl O'Young returned to the Asian racing scene by entering an Aston Martin Vantage V12 GT3 in 2014 Macau GT Cup, partnering a new major sponsor, Vitasoy.
-He finished 9th in the race.
+O'Young returned to the Asian racing scene by entering an Aston Martin Vantage V12 GT3 in 2014 Macau GT Cup, partnering a new major sponsor, Vitasoy.
+He finished ninth in the race.

-In 2015, Darryl O'Young entered the 2015 GT Asia Series with Craft-Bamboo Racing.
-Sharing the #99 car with Australian Jonathan Venter and Daniel Lloyd and claimed a total of 4 wins en route to the Drivers' Championship title.
+In 2015, O'Young entered the 2015 GT Asia Series with Craft-Bamboo Racing.
+Sharing the No. 99 car with Australian Jonathan Venter and Daniel Lloyd and claimed a total of four wins en route to the Drivers' Championship title.
 He again entered the Vita Lemon Tea sponsored Aston Martin to the 2015 Macau GT Cup, this time the inaugural FIA GT World Cup.
-He finished 5th after Edoardo Mortara was penalized post race.
+He finished fifth after Edoardo Mortara was penalized post race.